idan-beren/sudoku/README.md

 * Each column must contain all of the digits from 1 to 9.
 * Each of the nine 3x3 sub-grids must contain all of the digits from 1 to 9.

-Since this projest is capable of solving different sizes of sudoku grid the number that can be filled in the cells and the size of the subgrid will be diferent in every size of a sudoku grid.
+Since this projest is capable of solving different sizes of sudoku grids the number that can be filled in the cells and the size of the subgrids will be diferent in every size of a sudoku grid.